botman/docs/middleware.md

     }
 ```

-Note that we didn't use `$bot->types()` as you'd usually do, because at this point BotMan has not yet determined which driver to use.
+Note that we didn't use `$bot->types()` as you'd usually do because, at this point, BotMan has not yet determined which driver to use.
-The same apply to the `getUser()` function:
+The same applies to the `getUser()` function:

 ```php
     public function received(IncomingMessage $message, $next, BotMan $bot)